 College football inspires a ton of passion, and that’s especially true when the stakes get high.
 The NCAAF regular season has plenty of those moments, and even more come our way with a packed postseason of bowl games.

-A college football bowl game is the reward for a job well done during the regular season.
-There are more than three dozen of these games each season.
+A college football bowl game is the reward for a regular season’s job well done.
+There are more than 40 of these games each season.
 They can be unpredictable, as some teams are up to the task and happy with their position, while others aren’t.

 That’s just part of the intrigue, all of which is made even better by the fact that you can bet on it.
 The legal and regulated sports betting environment continues to grow across the U.S., and that includes Michigan, of course.